-Manufacturing processes not listed may also be included.
-The production of the raw materials used for production of all product parts shall be included.
+Processes not listed may also be included.
+However, the production of the raw materials used for production of all product parts shall be included.
 A minimum of 99% of the total weight of the declared product including packaging shall be included.